Chart Color Schemes

 Oran Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 39 projects likely affecting the region.
-Notable initiatives include Sydney Metro West - Western Sydney Airport to Macarthur Corridor (South West Rail Link Extension), Oran Park Health Precinct Stage 3, Atura Oran Park, and Marian's Mana Urban Village.
-The following list details those most relevant.
+AreaSearch has identified 39 projects that may affect this region.
+Notable ones include Sydney Metro West - Western Sydney Airport to Macarthur Corridor (South West Rail Link Extension), Oran Park Health Precinct Stage 3, Atura Oran Park, and Marian's Mana Urban Village.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.